tud-ccc/hybrid-quantum/README.md

 <!-- LICENSE -->
 ## License
-Distributed under the BSD 2-claues License.
+Distributed under the BSD 3-clause "Clear" License.
 See `LICENSE.txt` for more information.

 <!-- CONTACT -->
 ## Contributors